bkies23/bkies23/README.md

      from St. Mary's University in San Antonio with a degree in Computer Science and a minor in Mathematics.

 - 🌱 For the last couple of years I have neen working exclusively with Java NetBeans and MySQL.
+I designed and coded four programs during this time which are now           on my GitHub site:
+-                                           github.com\bkies23
-I designed and coded four programs during this time which are now           on my GitHub site.
-Two of the programs use Swing palette components and I manually added components for the other two programs.
+-   Two of the programs use Swing palette components and I manually added components for the other two programs.
 I have previously worked with C,       C++, C Sharp, Basic, Pascal, and a little COBOL.

      Each project has a .JAR file which can be downloaded from the Master branch to execute the program.
 The code for the project is in each repository.